-- Despite the high debt levels amongst households, low interest rates for longer continue to support credit growth, which in turn helps to stabilize the housing market.
-There is some uncertainty related to households' elevated indebtedness, but this is not deemed to create problems over our forecast period. - Early labor market measures, automatic stabilizers and other measures to stimulate demand help to soften the blow on households.
-Robust public finances prior to the crisis increases the credibility of the measures and harsh fiscal tightening is neither needed in the short term nor expected, which is important for households' income expectations.
+- Household debt is likely to level off in the coming year, in line with decelerating activity on the housing market.
+However, the debt ratio remains at elevated levels in all countries, supported by low interest rates.
+Uncertainty and higher unemployment will lead to increased precautionary savings, which is likely to dampen the economic recovery. - Early labor market measures, automatic stabilizers and other measures to stimulate demand help to soften the blow on households.
+Robust public finances prior to the crisis increases the credibility of the measures and harsh fiscal tightening is neither needed in the short term nor expected, which is important for household's income expectations.